Staff

 Michael is a former staff reporter for The Wall Street Journal and Correspondent and Senior Producer for ABC News.
 His television work has received numerous honors, including two national Emmys, a Columbia-duPont Award, a Writers Guild Award and a nomination for an Academy Award.
 He also held executive positions at Dow Jones & Co., where he led global development of the company’s TV and multimedia operations, served as CEO of a London-based pan-European business news channel and was Executive Producer of The Wall Street Journal Report, a weekly syndicated program.

-Michael currently serves on the board of the Center for an Urban Future, a NYC-based think tank dedicated to highlighting the critical opportunities and challenges facing New York and other cities.
+Michael currently serves as President of the board of the Phoenicia Playhouse, a thriving community arts center in Phoenicia, N.Y.
 He is a graduate of the College of the Holy Cross.